jpeckham/azure-servicebus-replicator/Exactitude.AzureServiceBus.Replicator.PRD.md

 - All connection strings stored in Azure Key Vault
 - Key Vault accessed via Managed Identity using `DefaultAzureCredential`
 - No secrets in plain-text files

+# Azure Service Bus Replicator - Product Requirements Document (PRD)

+## Infrastructure Management Requirements

+### Infrastructure as Code Policy

+1. All infrastructure changes MUST be implemented through Terraform:
+   - Service Bus namespaces and their configurations
+   - Topics and subscriptions
+   - Key Vault resources and access policies
+   - Any other Azure resources used by the replicator

+2. Manual infrastructure changes are strictly prohibited:
+   - No direct modifications through Azure Portal
+   - No Azure CLI or PowerShell commands for infrastructure changes
+   - No REST API calls to modify infrastructure

+3. Change Management:
+   - Infrastructure changes must follow the standard PR review process
+   - Changes must be tested in a development environment first
+   - Changes must be documented in the PR description
+   - Terraform plan output must be included in the PR

+4. Compliance:
+   - Regular audits will be performed to ensure compliance
+   - Any unauthorized manual changes will be reverted
+   - Teams must coordinate infrastructure changes through the proper channels

+### Authentication Requirements

+The service employs a hybrid authentication model:

+1. Management Operations (Topic/Subscription Management):
+   - Uses Azure AD authentication
+   - Requires the Azure.Identity library
+   - API must have a Managed Identity with the "Azure Service Bus Data Owner" role
+   - No SAS tokens used for management operations

+2. Message Operations (Send/Receive):
+   - Uses SAS authentication with connection strings
+   - Connection strings stored in Azure Key Vault
+   - Created and managed through Terraform
+   - Requires SAS authentication to be enabled on namespaces

+3. Service Bus Namespace Configuration:
+   - Required Terraform setting: `local_auth_enabled = true`
+   - Appears in Azure as: `disableLocalAuth = false`
+   - Both settings mean: SAS authentication is enabled
+   - Azure AD authentication always enabled by default

+4. Security Best Practices:
+   - Use least-privilege access principles
+   - Regular rotation of SAS keys (automated through Terraform)
+   - Proper secret management in Key Vault
+   - Audit logging enabled for all operations

+### Key Vault Requirements